AntonBadaev/Rust_Server_Automated_Wipe_Script/README.md

 This script tested only on Ubuntu 22.04.
+Created for modded servers with wipe time every week.

 The script proceeds as follows for Linux systems: